helix-editor/helix/book/src/guides/indent.md

 ## Adding indent queries

 Helix uses tree-sitter to correctly indent new lines.
-This requires a tree- sitter grammar and an `indent.scm` query file placed in `runtime/queries/ {language}/indents.scm`.
+This requires a tree-sitter grammar and an `indent.scm` query file placed in `runtime/queries/{language}/indents.scm`.
 The indentation for a line is calculated by traversing the syntax tree from the lowest node at the beginning of the new line (see [Indent queries](#indent-queries)).
-Each of these nodes contributes to the total indent when it is captured by the query (in what way depends on the name of the capture.
+Each of these nodes contributes to the total indent when it is captured by the query (in what way depends on the name of the capture).

 Note that it matters where these added indents begin.
 For example, multiple indent level increases that start on the same line only increase